AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/classes/fighter-eldritch-knight.md

 Intelligence is your spellcasting ability for your wizard spells, since you learn your spells through study and memorization.
 You use your Intelligence whenever a spell refers to your spellcasting ability.
 In addition, you use your Intelligence modifier when setting the saving throw DC for a wizard spell you cast and when making an attack roll with one.

-<span class='abilityDc'>**Spell save DC**: 8 + your proficiency bonus + your Intelligence modifier</span>
+<span class='abilityDc'>**Spell save DC**: your proficiency bonus + your Intelligence</span>

-<span class='abilityAttackMod'>**Spell attack modifier**: your proficiency bonus + your Intelligence modifier</span>
+<span class='abilityAttackMod'>**Spell attack modifier**: your proficiency bonus + your Intelligence</span>

 ### Weapon Bond (Level 3)

 At 3rd level, you learn a ritual that creates a magical bond between yourself and one weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
 The weapon must be within your reach throughout the ritual, at the conclusion of which you touch the weapon and forge the bond.

-Once you have bonded a weapon to yourself, you can't be disarmed of that weapon unless you are [incapacitated](conditions.md#Incapacitated).
+Once you have bonded a weapon to yourself, you can't be disarmed of that weapon unless you are [incapacitated](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Incapacitated).
 If it is on the same plane of existence, you can summon that weapon as a bonus action on your turn, causing it to teleport instantly to your hand.

 You can have up to two bonded weapons, but can summon only one at a time with your bonus action.
 If you attempt to bond with a third weapon, you must break the bond with one of the other two.